-Pippa (aka Pipsicle, Pip Tart, and Pippapotamus) sends you licks and happy
+Pippa (aka Pipsicle, Pip Tart, and Pippapotamus) sends you licks and

 sneezes from her new home in Parry Sound!
 Jack and I send many thanks